sigasi/sigasi_insights/content/screencasts/vscode_extension.md

 Isn’t that a nice incentive to better document your code?
-Navigation also works in the opposite direction through the language aware search features.
-Right click, select “find all references” and you’ll get a nice list of all places where this identifier is used.
+Navigation also works in the opposite direction through the language-aware search features.
+Right-click, select “Find All References” and you’ll get a nice list of all places where this identifier is used.

 This demo would be too long if we demo all